 STREAMING & EVOLVING GRAPHS

 To process graphs that change over time, EvoG [TACO'16] incorporates optimizations for incrementally processing multiple graph snapshots in a pipelined fashion.
 We have developed BEAD [BigData'20] to consider the scenario in which graph is allowed to change requiring simultaneous evaluation of a batch of queries to be continuously repeated.
 For the streaming graphs scenario we have developed KickStarter [ASPLOS'17b] is a dynamic dependence tracking based technique to correctly and efficiently reevaluating an installed query in presence of edge additions and deletions.
 We developed an improvement IncBoost [SoCC'24] that provides greater scalability and incrementally handles updates to edge weights.
 Our Tripoline [EuroSys'21] system generalizes the streaming model to support incremental evaluation of arbitrary queries from results of fixed set of (different) installed queries.
 It essentially employs value reuse by using the results of installed queries to incrementally evaluate other user queries.
-Our most recent work on CommonGraph [ASPLOS'23b] develops a technique for efficiently supporting deletions of edges in an evolving graph while scaling parallel evaluation of a query on large number of snapshots.
+Finally, our work on CommonGraph [ASPLOS'23b] develops a technique for efficiently supporting deletions of edges in an evolving graph and eliminating computational redundancy that enables scaling parallel evaluation of a query on large number of snapshots.
+In recent work we have developed PANNS [PPoPP'25], a new approximate nearest neighbor search algorithm that considers temporal dimension in evaluating a query.

 CUSTOM ACCELERATORS & GPUs FOR